teod/react-network-query/README.md

 )
 ```

-If you render `<CatsContainer />` within your component tree, when the user will click the button a new cat will be created, until the api call is ready, you will see a loading state.
+If you render `<CatsContainer />` within your component tree, when the user will click the button a new cat will be created, until the API call is ready, you will see a loading state.

-Passing parameters directly to the `update` function will overwrite any props passed to the `<Mutation />` component.
+Passing parameters directly to the `update` function will overwrite any corresponding props passed to the `<Mutation />` component.

 If you would like to see all of the features `<NetworkQueryProvider />`, `<Query />` and `<Mutation />` supports be sure to check out the [API reference][].